hantsy/rsocket-sample/docs/crud.md

 }
 ```

-Create a  POJO `Post` to present the message payload transferred between client and server side.
+Create a  POJO `Post` to present the RSocket message payload  that transferred between the client and server side.

 ```java
 @Data